noi-techpark/opendatahub-website/src/content/datasets/traffic/trafficstation_two.md

 datatype: "Traffic"
 ---

 The VMS (Variable Message Sign) sensors collect data about the electronic road signs on the A22 motorway.
-Project restricted data, candidate to be opened in future

 |                |                                                  |
 | :------------- | ------------------------------------------------ |